Learn the essentials needed to care for your senior loved one with our Compassionate Caregiving course.

 Quality of Life

 If you’re like 90 percent of older adults, you probably want to live in your own home.
 You’ll feel happier with in-home care because you’re doing what you want.
 Plus, your home is yours.
 It’s comfortable and familiar, which helps when it comes to coping with illness or recovery.
-In-home dementia and Alzheimer’s patients take nearly 50 percent fewer trips to the doctor.
+In-home dementia patients take nearly 50 percent fewer trips to the doctor.
 Living at home eases their stress and anxiety.
+Home care is also tailored to the individual’s needs, so you receive personalized care designed just for you.

-Assisted living facilities offer happiness, too, but it takes some getting used to.
-Meeting new people, finding a new routine, and adjusting to community life can cause stress and anxiety.
+ALFs offer happiness, too, but it takes some getting used to.
+Meeting new people, finding a new routine and adjusting to community life can cause stress and anxiety.
 Missing family and friends is also tough for both seniors and their families, but moving to an ALF can also be exciting.
 You will fulfill your social needs and have fewer worries, such as fewer bills and maintenance to keep up with.

 Choosing What's Right for You